Keepnet – AI-powered human risk management platform logo

 Common Misconceptions About Passwords

 Many believe that longer passwords are always better.
 While length is important, complexity is equally significant.
 Another misconception is that frequently changing passwords increases security.
 However, this can lead to weaker passwords if users choose simple, memorable patterns.
+A better approach is to generate both strong passwords and unpredictable usernames with the help of a random username generator, making your login credentials harder to target in brute-force attacks.

 Instead, focus on creating strong, unique passwords and using password managers to keep track of them.
 For instance, "P@ssw0rd123!" might appear secure due to its length and complexity, but it follows common patterns and can be easily guessed.